David Villar Player Props: Giants vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to allow 144 total home runs at a rate of 1.4 per game (most in baseball).
+- Athletics pitchers combine to give up the most home runs in baseball (144 total, 1.4 per game).

-- Waldichuk gets the start for the Athletics, his 14th of the season.
-He is 2-6 with a 6.75 ERA and 78 strikeouts through 80 2/3 innings pitched.
+- The Athletics will send Harris (2-4) to make his sixth start of the season.
+He is 2-4 with a 6.11 ERA and 46 strikeouts through 53 2/3 innings pitched.

-- In his most recent time out on Wednesday against the Boston Red Sox, the left-hander threw 4 1/3 innings, giving up four earned runs while surrendering five hits.
+- His most recent time out came on Friday against the Houston Astros, when the left-hander tossed six innings, surrendering two earned runs while allowing four hits.

-- The 25-year-old has put up an ERA of 6.75, with 8.8 strikeouts per nine innings, in 23 games this season.
-Opposing hitters have a .305 batting average against him.
+- The 26-year-old has an ERA of 6.11, with 7.8 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .254 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.